 Want proof?
 Here, we’re detailing everything you need to know about the modern mullet, including what differentiates it from the harsh cut you once spotted in a vintage magazine.
 Plus, find 15 different ways to style your mullet, from soft curly mullets to spiky styles that exude youthful attitude.
 Find it all ahead.

-What does a mullet haircut look like?
+What is a mullet haircut?

-Are mullets coming back in 2021?
+Are mullets back in style in 2023?